 Although it’s not recommended, you can spread the seeds by hand to the target places for an existing lawn that only needs repair.
 Hand-broadcast the seeds when the weather is calm with minimal wind.

 However, you can buy or rent a lawn spreader to broadcast the seeds.
 Work with small portions for effective overseeding of the lawn.
+At times you may decide to reseed lawns with weeds.

 3. Fertilize the seeds.